discretegames/runmany/README.md

 ### Code Section

-A code section starts right out with a comma separated list of languages and its content is the program to be run in those languages.
+A code section starts right out with a comma separated list of languages and its snippet contents are the programs to run in those languages.

 One language in the comma separated list is almost always sufficient unless you are writing [polyglots](<https://en.wikipedia.org/wiki/Polyglot_(computing)>),